kevinxu48/Data-410-Project-4/index.md

   return output
 ```
 ## Data Sets
 In this project we will test the regression methods on the cars and a new concrete strength data set.
-For the cars dataset, we will use all 3 features: number of cylinder, and engine displacement, and weight.
+For the cars dataset, we will use all 3 features: number of cylinder, and engine displacement, and weight to predict the Miles Per Gallon.

 ```
 # Obtain and scale the features for the car dataset